ashneetrathore/CarrollSolver/README.md

 > [!IMPORTANT]\
 >The start and target words must be present in the dictionary, and there must be valid intermediate words in the dictionary connecting them.
 If not, no sequence will be found.

-Here are some example start and target words you can input:
+Here are some sample start and target words you can input:
 | Start Word | Target Word |
 |------------|-------------|
 | ate        | eat         |